 Town accused of targeting Jews settles lawsuit over boundary

-MAHWAH, N.J. – A New Jersey town accused of discriminating against Orthodox Jews from nearby New York state approved a settlement Tuesday with a group that sued over a religious boundary built with white plastic piping on utility poles.
+MAHWAH, N.J. – A New Jersey town accused of discriminating against Orthodox Jews from nearby New York state approved a settlement Tuesday with a group that sued over a law banning a religious boundary built with white plastic piping on utility poles.

 Mahwah Township's council voted 5-2 Tuesday to settle the suit from the Bergen Rockland Eruv Association after two hours of private legal discussion, the Record reports .
 The settlement will remain confidential pending approval from the group, says Mahwah Township Attorney Brian Chewcaskie.

-The lawsuit was sparked by a now-reversed township ordinance that would have effectively banned the building of an eruv, a religious boundary that some Orthodox Jews rely on to perform tasks on the Sabbath including carrying bags and pushing strollers.
+The lawsuit was sparked by a now-reversed township ordinance that would have effectively banned the building of an eruv, a ritual boundary that some Orthodox Jews rely on to perform tasks on the Sabbath including carrying bags and pushing strollers.

 The eruv ban and a separate ordinance that would have restricted parks and playgrounds to local residents were reversed in December after Mahwah was sued by the state attorney general.